bryik/hello-es6-module/README.md

 ## Rollup

 Rollup is a module bundler.
-Unlike most programming languages, JavaScript did not always have a native mechanism for importing and exporting code.
-With languages like Python, you can import a function defined in another file simply by writing something like `import <module_path>`.
+Unlike most programming languages, JavaScript has not always had a native mechanism for importing and exporting code.
+In languages like Python, importing a function defined in another file is as simple as `import <module_path>`.
 Getting similar functionality in JavaScript requires the use of a bundler like Rollup.

 ### Rollup Plugins